 Realistic Student Debt Reform is Necessary

-Access to higher education is not only a financial issue, and it is an equitable one.
+Access to higher education is not only a financial issue but also an equitable one.
 Income mobility and the ability of students from economically and socially disadvantaged communities to transcend historical and structural limitations are driven by access to higher education (Mitchell et al., 2018).

-Taking each of the four drivers mentioned above, there are real policy options to explore to address them.
+Taking each of the four drivers mentioned above, real policy options exist to explore to address them.
 While none of the potential solutions are without drawbacks, conversation and exploration are necessary, and difficult decisions must move from the status quo to a more equitable funding outcome.

-As housing prices rebound, the family home again becomes a driver of wealth.
-However, homeownership and access to stored home equity among minorities and economically disadvantaged families are significantly lower than the middle and upper classes.
-When awarding financial aid and providing access to limited state and institutional resources, home equity should be considered at some level.
-Right now, home equity is not considered as part of the FAFSA (Pinkster, 2019).
+As housing prices rebound, the family home becomes a driver of wealth.
+However, homeownership and access to stored home equity among minorities and economically disadvantaged families are significantly lower than in the middle and upper classes.
+Home equity should be considered at some level when awarding financial aid and providing access to limited state and institutional resources.
+Home equity is not considered part of the FAFSA (Pinkster, 2019).
 This may place two students with significantly different economic abilities to pay in the same category for financial aid – diluting the award for the student with less access to stored wealth.
 There should be an expectation that home equity, along with imputed costs to access it, will be considered as part of a redistribution of limited financial aid resources to economically disadvantaged students.
 As Pinkser notes, this approach has downsides, including accuracy measures for home equity and the need to account for maintenance and upkeep.
 However, the wealth is real and needs to be factored into the allocation of financial aid.